Italian Marinated Chicken

 Also brownies from a box of brownie mix.
 I was a beast at brownie making.

 I like to let the chicken marinade for at least an hour.
 From there it’s up to you how you want to prepare it.
-It’s awesome on the grill or in a saute pan on the stove with a little olive oil.
-Give it a try and let me know what you think!
+It’s delicious on the grill or in a sauté pan on the stove with a little olive oil.

 Easy Homemade Italian Dressing